beckypdata/DataCleaningProject/README.md

 descriptions to provide meaningful column descriptions for each vector.
 The names as provided in the features file are in exact order of values in X dataset, so assignment to X column names is done by position and does not require matching by ID column
 + bind columns for Subject, Y, and X (in that order) to reconstruct the original dataset
 + merge activity descriptions into the dataset using the column "ID".
-Critically important that this merge not be done until original dataset reconstructed as merge in R can move rows of data frame in undefined order
+Critically important that this merge not be done until original dataset reconstructed as merge in R can move rows of data frame in undefined order.
+Also critically important that the sort=FALSE argument be used as data loses alignment with correct headers otherwise

 *Step 5.
 Select the desired data and generate tidy dataset*